rgstori/immich-album-suggester/ARCH.md

 *   **VLM Resilience:**
     *   **Gotcha (Prompt Engineering):** VLMs require highly-structured, non-conversational prompts to reliably return JSON.
 This is handled in `vlm.py` and the prompt is externalized to `config.yaml` for easy tuning.
     *   **Gotcha (Context Window):** VLM calls can fail if the total size of the prompt and base64-encoded images exceeds the model's context window.
-This is managed by setting the `num_ctx` parameter in the Ollama API call.
+This is now **proactively validated** with size estimation before requests are sent, preventing silent failures.
     *   **Decision (Resilience):** The system must be resilient to VLM failures.
-This is achieved via the two-pass system, a robust retry mechanism in `vlm.py`, and flexible parsing of the VLM's response.
+This is achieved via the two-pass system, a robust retry mechanism in `vlm.py`, flexible parsing of the VLM's response, and comprehensive request validation.

 *   **UI Performance & UX:**
     *   **Decision (Caching):** To provide a smooth gallery experience, thumbnails are aggressively cached.
 This makes pagination and browsing instantaneous after an initial load.